nerdyslacker/desktop-web-browsers/README.md

 - [Blisk](https://blisk.io/) - is a freemium Chromium-based web browser that aims to improve productivity and code quality by providing a wide array of tools for Web development and testing for different type of devices: desktop, tablet and mobile.
 	- **Engine** -
 	- **Operating System** -
+- [Blue Hawk](https://tw3.gitlab.io/b/) - a web browser engineered for the modern web.
+	- **Engine** -
+	- **Operating System** - Windows
+- [BonBon Browser]() -  is a lightweight and innovative browser.
+It makes you appreciate your browsing experience, and offers privacy.
+We don’t collect any data.
+Since the project is still in its early stages, we appreciate any feedback that you can offer us.
+	- **Engine** -
+	- **Operating System** - Windows, macOS, Linux
 - [Bonsai](https://bonsaibrowser.com/) **[Archived]** -  web-browser for research that helps programmers think clearly.
 	- **Engine** - XXX
 	- **Operating System** - macOS, Windows, Linux
 - [Brave Browser](https://brave.com) - is a fast, private and secure web browser for PC, Mac and mobile.
 	- **Engine** - Blink, V8, (WebKit on iOS)
 	- **Operating System** - Windows, macOS, Linux, Android, iOS
+- [BriskBard](https://www.briskbard.com/index.php?lang=en) -  is the new free web browser for windows that integrates everything you need to succeed in all your daily Internet tasks.
+	- **Engine** -
+	- **Operating System** -
 - [BrowserJet](https://browserjet.com/) - allows you to run multiple sessions with built-in multiple IPs in a single browser.
 	- **Engine** -
 	- **Operating System** -